 Born in Brookline, Massachusetts, Eli Keszler began playing drums at eight, composing at twelve, and playing in rock and hardcore bands throughout his teens.
-Now based in New York City, his work retains an intense physicality and ferocious energy developed from these early experiences with music composition.
-Keszler's installations and visual work use microprocessor-controlled motors to strike, scrape and vibrate various lengths of piano wire as well as other materials.
+Now based in New York City, his work retains an intense physicality and ferocious energy developed from these early experiences.
+Keszler's installations and visual work often use microprocessor-controlled motors to strike, scrape and vibrate various lengths of piano wire as well as other materials.
+His projects deal with bordering spaces between architectural space and performance – installation and compostion.
 These installations can be heard both autonomously and with accompanying ensemble scores or solo performance featuring Keszler's aggressive jarringly rhythmic and propulsive drumming.
 One of his most recent projects mounted 16 wires ranging from 100 to 800 feet long off the iconic Manhattan Bridge, activated by the vibrational patterns in the bridge's structure as well as by a complex mechanical system.
 "I like to work with raw material, simple sounds, primitive or very old sounds," Keszler stated in a recent interview on NPR's All Songs Considered, "sounds that won't get dated in any way."
 His installations are often accompanied by scores, drawings, diagrams, screen prints and writings-- a large body of which were recently compiled in a collection 'NEUM' which accompanied his installation at the South London Gallery.

-Keszler has toured extensively throughout Europe and the US, performing solo and in collaboration with artists such as Christian Wolff, Phill Niblock, Tony Conrad, Oren Ambarchi, Joe Mcphee, Jandek, Roscoe Mitchell, Anthony Coleman, T Model Ford, Ran Blake, and Ilan Volkov with the Icelandic Symphony Orchestra.
+Keszler has toured extensively throughout Europe and the US, performing solo and in collaboration with artists such as Christian Wolff, Phill Niblock, Tony Conrad, Oren Ambarchi, Joe Mcphee, Jandek, Roscoe Mitchell, Anthony Coleman, String Orchestra of Brooklyn, T Model Ford, Ran Blake, and Ilan Volkov with the Icelandic Symphony Orchestra.
 He has performed at venues including Muziekgebouw (Amsterdam), Barbican, ICA Boston and Moma PS1 and has recorded solo releases for labels such as PAN, REL Records and ESP-DISK'.
 He has received commissions and awards from MATA, Gaudeamus, String Orchestra of Brooklyn, Foundation For Contemporary Art funding and a Meet The Composers Grant recipient.
+He has spoken and taught at the St. Louis Museum, Washington University, UMass Lowell, New England Conservatory and Brooklyn College.
 Keszler is a graduate of the New England Conservatory of Music.

 "Few artists have courted chaos as diligently and scientifically as the percussionist and composer Eli Keszler, whose performance-installation work incorporate small, motorized beaters that pattern and scuff, seemingly of their own accord, against elegant suspensions of amplified piano wire.
 Friday's event gave Mr. Keszler a chance to make a city landmark a part of the performance....But the bridge, with its steady automotive din of cars and intermittent subway-train thunder, lent new elements, including haunting sustained moans with an almost choral quality.
 The piano-wire litany... engulfed an audience seated under the resonant archway."